ssheybani/baby-vision-curriculum/README.md

 │
 └── slurmscripts: linux bash code used for submitting jobs that train and evaluate models.
 │
-└── notebooks: Jupyter notebook files used for creating the figures in the manuscript.
+├── notebooks: Jupyter notebook files used for creating the figures in the manuscript.
+    └── EvaluateEmbeddings.ipynb
 ```